Free trial or demo? It’s a question we’ve revisited again and again, not because we’re indecisive, but because the answer keeps changing.

 What is the difference between self-serve trial and demo sales models in SaaS?

-A self-serve trial is either a free trial or a freemium business model where the user gets to explore the product on their own and try it before they buy.
+A self-serve trial is either a free trial or a freemium business model where the user gets to explore the premium version of your product or service firsthand before they buy.

 A free trial is like the no-nonsense bartender that lets you figure everything out on your own.
 “Here are the features we have.
 All you need to do is give me your email address, and you can try anything you want.”

-A demo sales model is when prospective customers have to sign up for a demo before using the product.
+A demo sales model is when prospective customers have to sign up for a one-on-one meeting before using the product.

 A demo is when salespeople are the gatekeepers to the product.
 They are like the bartender at an incredibly fancy establishment that tells you they only serve cocktails.
 “Here is a demo of everything possible with our product.”